MiNI-Q: A Miniature, Wire-Free Quadruped with Unbounded, Independently Actuated Leg Joints: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank Jessica Yang for her help in creating the spatial calibration grid, which was used in various experiments.
-Additionally, they would like to thank the UCLA Engineering Makerspace for provided resources to build parts of the experimental setup.
+Additionally, they would like to thank the UCLA Engineering Makerspace for providing resources and equipment to build parts of the experimental setup.